Induction Ceremony 2022

 - Chellsie Memmel (USA): 3-time World Championship Medalist including 2005 World All-Around Champion, 2008 Olympic Silver Medalist (Team)

 - Catalina Ponor (ROM): 5-time Olympic Medalist including three Gold medals in 2004 (Balance Beam, Floor Exercise, Team), 5-time World Championship medalist, 8-time European Championship Medalist

-In addition to the Class of 2022 Inductees, the 2022 IGHOF International Order of Merit will be presented to the family of George Nissen (USA, posthumous), the Founder of Nissen Gymnastics Equipment Company.
-Also, the family of gymnastics historian, Rome Milan (USA, posthumous), will accept a Special Recognition from the IGHOF for Rome's longtime support and preservation of the rich history of gymnastics.
+In addition to the Class of 2022 Inductees, the 2022 IGHOF International Order of Merit was presented to the family of George Nissen (USA, posthumous), the Founder of Nissen Gymnastics Equipment Company.
+Also, the family of gymnastics historian, Rome Milan (USA, posthumous), accepted a Special Recognition from the IGHOF for Rome's longtime support and preservation of the rich history of gymnastics.

-"The 2022 IGHOF honorees include some of the most successful and inspiring gymnasts in the history of our sport, so this year's ceremony promises to be especially exciting and uplifting," said Bart Conner, Chairman of the IGHOF board.
+"The 2022 IGHOF honorees include some of the most successful and inspiring gymnasts in the history of our sport, so this year's ceremony was especially exciting and uplifting," said Bart Conner, Chairman of the IGHOF board.

 Over the past 24 years, 129 of gymnastics' greatest stars and contributors, representing 22 countries have been formally honored by the Hall of Fame.
 The IGHOF is home to gymnastics legends such as Vera Caslavska (CZE), Nadia Comaneci (ROM), Mary Lou Retton (USA), Larisa Latynina (RUS), Sawao Kato (JPN) and Victor Chukarin (UKR).